 Also called a whip, a whisk is standard kitchen equipment in most cook’s kitchens.
-Despite how common and familiar the wire whisk is, most cooks do not realize that there are several different types of whisk.
+Despite how common and familiar the wire whisk is, most cooks do not realize that there are several different types of whisks.
 You’ve probably seen whisks in slightly different shapes and simply thought that these were manufacturing varieties.
 In reality, however, the shapes do make a bit of a difference in the suitability of the different types of whisks for different stirring or whipping tasks.

 The classic whisk has a bulbous shape and is made from curved stainless steel wires that bend into loops and then come together into a long handle.
-These wires help beat air into liquid ingredients such as eggs or cream, or are used to stir sauces or salad dressings.
+These wires help beat air into liquid ingredients such as eggs or cream, and are used to stir sauces or salad dressings.

 Since the wires are flexible and the shape is bulbous, the balloon whisk is not well-suited for stirring sauces or heavy batters.
 The large bulbous end can be too large for small jobs.
 Most cooks have thinner versions of balloon whisks or “skinny balloons” in their kitchen.